-Have kids make their lunches the night before.
-7 of 8
+6. Have kids make their lunch the night before.

-Offer end-of-week rewards if everyone sticks to the routine.
-8 of 8
+7. Offer end-of-the-week rewards if everyone sticks to the routine.

 I love this idea!
 If we rock it all week and get out of the house on time (and with a good attitude!), we can hit the park for a while and then stay up late on Friday night for a movie.
 Playground time, staying up late and extra screen time?!
 WOO HOOO!
 That’s how we party, you guys.
 Like ballers.

 Seriously though, rewards are great and effective.
 I prefer to have the reward be about an activity, a privilege, or an experience together (rather than buying my kids something).
 Have you got some great ideas about what works for your family to speed up the morning routine?
 I’d love to hear about them!